girlscriptpatiala/basic-algorithms/README.md

     ```sh
     git add <file name>
     ```
-5. Commit your changes in your forked repository
+5. Commit your changes in your forked repository.
     ```sh
     git commit -m <"your message">      #Don't forget to remove the angular braces(<>)
     ```